Riyatomar14/CyberSecurityCareer/attack.md

 ### 5. Host Artifacts: Observables caused by adversary activities on one or more of your hosts, such as registry keys or values known to be created by specific pieces of malware, files, or directories
 ### 6. Tools: Software used by attackers to accomplish their mission.
 This includes utilities designed to create malicious documents for spear phishing, backdoors used to establish C2 or password crackers, or other host-based utilities

-#### 7. Tactics, Techniques and Procedures (TTPs): How the adversary goes about accomplishing their mission, from reconnaissance all the way through data exfiltration and at every step in between.
+### 7. Tactics, Techniques and Procedures (TTPs): How the adversary goes about accomplishing their mission, from reconnaissance all the way through data exfiltration and at every step in between.

+# possible approches-

+There are two approaches poosible :

+1.Think like an Attacker

+2.Think like an Defender

+# threat hunting

+Threat hunting is the practice of proactively searching for cyber threats that are lurking undetected in a network.

+# MITRE Frameworks

+1. enterprise - The Matrix contains information for the following platforms: Windows, macOS, Linux, PRE, Azure AD, Office 365, Google Workspace, SaaS, IaaS, Network, Containers.

+2. ICS ( Industrial Control Systems) -

+3. mobile - The Matrices cover techniques involving device access and network-based effects that can be used by adversaries without device access.
+The Matrix contains information for the following platforms: Android, iOS.